shinjiat/DevPub/README.md

 # DevPub
-In this group project, I was asked to do the front-end and back-end alone: implement and design a [forum](https://github.com/shinjiat/DevPub-Website/tree/master/db/forum) and also assist other members on the files in this [folder](https://github.com/shinjiat/DevPub-Website/tree/master/db) such as the [editprofile.php](https://github.com/shinjiat/DevPub-Website/blob/master/db/editprofile.php), [crewpage.php](https://github.com/shinjiat/DevPub-Website/blob/master/db/crewpage.php) and etc.
+In this group project, I was asked to implement a [forum](https://github.com/shinjiat/DevPub-Website/tree/master/db/forum) (front-end and back-end) alone  and also assist other members on the files in this [folder](https://github.com/shinjiat/DevPub-Website/tree/master/db) such as the [editprofile.php](https://github.com/shinjiat/DevPub-Website/blob/master/db/editprofile.php), [crewpage.php](https://github.com/shinjiat/DevPub-Website/blob/master/db/crewpage.php) and etc.